-For my future research I am interested in exploring heterogeneous effects from migration.
-One area of interest is to examine how trips are different for women and what does that mean for their labor market and non-labor market outcomes.
-Another area of research interest is whether these heterogeneous effects come from differences on migration incentives or location resources, in particular due to the rural-urban divide in developing countries.
+For my future research I am interested in exploring the differences between place-based constraints and individual characteristics for labor force participation.
+One area of interest is to examine incentives for different types migration.
+For example, how trips are different for women and what does that mean for their labor market and non-labor market outcomes.
+Another area of research interest is whether care-based policies affect labor market participation for individuals including location restrictions and time availability.

 Childhood Migration Effects on Fertility, Evidence from the Mexican Family Life Survey

 This research examines the relationship between childhood migration and the fertility decisions of adult women using the Mexican Family Life Survey.
 The analysis tests whether migration before the age of 12 has a causal effect on the total number of children and the age at first pregnancy.
 Migration before the age of 12 is a household decision rather than the decision of the individual herself; unlike adult migration, which prevents causal identification due to the simultaneity of the migration and fertility decisions.
 Additionally, given that fertility histories start at the age of 14, there is no risk of reverse causality because of the time lag between childhood migration and the start of parity.
 Results show that women who migrated in childhood are more likely to have children; and, conditional on having children, have more children.
 Furthermore, women born in rural areas who migrated to urban areas have fewer children than rural-born non-migrants or rural-born migrants who move to other rural destinations.
 This study highlights the importance of migration history - even in childhood - to study migration and fertility.
 The results are relevant for policies that influence fertility rates and population age distributions, as well as those that use fertility estimates to budget for public services.
 This is especially true in an increasingly migratory, aging, and urbanized world.